 Pork shoulder is traditionally used for making char siu pork as the layers of fat help soften the meat and retain moisture.
 If, however, you prefer a really low-fat version, pork loin may be used.

-- 800 g. of pork shoulder or loin, cut into strips about 8 inches long and 3 inches at the thickest part
+- 800 grams pork shoulder or loin cut into strips about 8 inches long and 3 inches at the thickest part

 - 6 tablespoons light soy sauce